 WHAT DID THE GOVERNMENT KNOW, AND WHEN DID IT KNOW IT?

 One of the enduring lines from the endless (or so it seemed at the time) Watergate investigation was Howard Baker’s famous question, “What did the president know and when did he know it?”
 On the answer to that question turned the culpability of the President for the high crimes and misdemeanors of his minions.
-It still does, despite the fact that we now know that the Watergate investigation timetable was a rocket ship compared to Whitewater-Lewinsky, Valerie Plame, Benghazi–Fast and Furious–IRS, and Trump-Russia.
+It still does, despite the fact that we now know that the Watergate investigation timetable was a rocket ship compared to Whitewater-Lewinsky, Valerie Plame, Benghazi–Fast and Furious–IRS, and, of course, January 6th.

 We talked about strict liability yesterday, but that’s not generally the way we do things.
 Were it otherwise, commerce and society would screech to a halt, because anything act, regardless of how responsibly it was performed, could lead to liability and financial ruin.